Forever Marilyn: Locations

 In September 2019, Palm Springs mayor Robert Moon announced the statue's return to Palm Springs as a permanent fixture after being stored in a dismantled state in New Jersey.
 On February 3, 2021 it was announced that the statue would be erected on Museum Way just east of the Palm Springs Art Museum with an unveiling date of April 18, 2021.
-According to the announcement, Forever Marilyn is set to remain in Palm Springs for up to three years: in two years time the statue's local economic impact is scheduled to be reviewed and its future decided.
-Litigation seeking to block the erection of Forever Marilyn was filled in the California courts.
+According to the announcement, Forever Marilyn was set to remain in Palm Springs for up to three years: in two years' time the statue's local economic impact was scheduled to be reviewed and its future decided.
+Litigation seeking to block the erection of Forever Marilyn was filed in the California courts.
 The statue was unveiled on June 20, 2021, with the Riverside County Superior Court dismissing four of the Committee to Relocate Marilyn's purported causes of action on July 18, 2021, with the committee's remaining two purported causes being dismissed by the Riverside County Superior Court on September 9, 2021.

-In 2021 the statue was debated on the TV programme Good Morning Britain.
-The statue was defended from accusations of misogyny by Monroe impersonator Suzie Kennedy.

 The city council voted in 2023 to amend the Palm Springs Specific Plan to keep the statue in its current location by vacating a small portion of public right of way to create a parcel for the statue.
-The mayor announced in July 2024 that the statue would be moved out of the Museum Way view corridor to Downtown Park under an agreement which would avoid future litigation.
+The mayor announced in July 2024 that the statue would be moved out of the Museum Way view corridor to Downtown Park under an agreement that would avoid future litigation.

 Replica

 A similar but taller stainless steel statue, 8.18 meter tall, was made in China.
 It had been put on display at a Chinese business center in 2013 to highlight the business's international relations.
 In June 2014 the eight-ton statue was photographed in a local Guigang, China garbage dump.
 This statue is featured twice in the 2017 Chinese drama film, Angels Wear White.
-It is shown both at the start of the film on full display, and as part of the films poignant commentary, at the end of the film, in the process of being discarded in pieces and hauled away.
+It is shown both at the start of the film on full display, and as part of the poignant commentary at the end of the film, in the process of being discarded in pieces and hauled away.